calda/calstephens.tech/_posts/2019-08-25-announcing-photo-map.md

 The workaround for this problem is to generate the image in multiple slices (where each slice on its own can fit within the RAM constraints), and then combine the slices into one file on-disk.
 Images have specific file formats, though, so it isn't as simple as just cramming multiple PNG files into the same file.

 The breakthrough I had was that, unlike PNG files, BMP files are completely uncompressed &mdash; they're literally just "bitmap" files, which is the same image representation used when you render an image in-memory.
-This makes them really inefficient for large images, BUT it means that it's possible to write a single BMP file in multiple slices.
+This makes them really inefficient for large images, but it means that it's possible to write a single BMP file in multiple slices.
 I set up a system that manually wrote out the BMP file header, rendered a slice of the image, blitz'd the pixels into the file, and then rendered more slices until the image was finished.
 It took a looong time to get right, but I got it to actually work!

 {% include photoswipe.html images=page.huge-export class='shadow' %}